stackbit/jamstackthemes/content/theme/jekyll-phantom.md

   - No Cms
 date: 2016-02-21T18:15:37.000Z
 github_branch: master
-description: 'A minimalist, responsive portfolio theme for Jekyll with Bootstrap'
+description: A minimalist, responsive portfolio theme for Jekyll with Bootstrap
 stale: true
 ---